 Considerations: A graphing calculator is required.
 Tl89 or Tl-Nspire calculators are NOT allowed.
+Earns 0.5 units of NCAA mathematics credit.

 Course Description: This course covers all topics in Algebra 2, not included in Algebra 2A: conic sections, sequences and series, statistics and probability.
 There is a heavy emphasis on trigonometric functions, trigonometric identities, and trigonometric equations.